 If you pay someone to come to your home to provide child care, you may also be responsible for paying employment taxes.

-For 2012, you may use up to $3,000 of expenses paid in a year for one qualifying individual or $6,000 for two or more qualifying persons to figure the credit.
+9. According to the most recent TurboTax data for the 2015 tax year, the Child and Dependent Care Credit allows you to claim maximum care expenses up to $3,000 for one person or up to $6,000 for one or more people.
 The expenses must have been paid during the calendar year; prepaid expenses or expenses for services rendered but not yet paid don’t count.

-If you have or if situation is particularly complicated, be sure to ask your tax professional for more information.
-Don’t leave money on the table... you’ll need it for the college fund!
+11. If you have or if situation is particularly complicated, be sure to ask your tax professional for more information.
+Don’t leave money on the table... you’ll need it for the college fund.